agoldst/without-modernism/README.md

 Ted Underwood, Boris Capitanu, Peter Organisciak, Sayan Bhattacharyya, Loretta Auvil, Colleen Fallaw, J. Stephen Downie (2015).
 Word Frequencies in English-Language Literature, 1700-1922 (0.2) \[Dataset\].
 HathiTrust Research Center. doi:10.13012/J8JW8BSJ.

 In order to reproduce the manuscript essay with all its figures and tables, run `make`.
-This invokes the `rmarkdown` R package to convert `paper.Rmd` into a [PDF](https://osf.io/wrhj2/).
+This invokes the `rmarkdown` R package to generate a PDF file from paper-plain.Rmd; for comparison, I have committed a copy of the [output PDF](paper-plain.pdf) as generated on my system to the repository.
 You will need the following R packages installed from CRAN for this process:

 - rmarkdown
 - tidyverse